paulballas/html_css_bootcamp/slides.md

 ## Boring definition.

-**CSS** Cascading Style Sheets (CSS) is a style sheet language used for describing the presentation of a document written in a markup language.
+**CSS** Cascading Style Sheets (CSS) is a language for specifying how documents are presented to users.
+These documents are written in a markup language such as HTML.

 --